CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

     ```C:\Program Files\ESET\ESET Security;C:\Program Files\AdoptOpenJDK\jre-8.0.212.04-hotspot\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\```

-* A reboot of the virtual machine is now recommended.

 ### 2.3 Kaspersky (free)

 Install the Kaspersky Free Antivirus, now called the *Kaspersky Security Cloud*.
-If you have the paid version, you can use it as well, but for our purposes the free version is
+You may also use the paid version, but for our purposes the paid version does not bring any
-sufficient.
+benefits.

 #### 2.3.1 Configuration